phhien203/learnings/aws.md

 - AWS Managed: AWS creates and manages.
 Used by AWS services: aws/lambda, aws/cloud9, aws/s3
 - Customer managed: customer create and manage, can create policies to rotate keys, specify who can use and manage the keys, support bring your own keys
 - Custom key stores: created with CloudHSM.
 You own and manage

+### AWS Certificate Manager (ACM)

+Provision, manage, and deploy public and private SSL/TLS certificates

+- Public - for resources on the public internet (these certificates are free)
+- Private - for resources on private networks

+Loads certificates on
+- API Gateway
+- Elastic load balancers